turingschool-examples/viewing_party_lite_7/README.md

 - **Database:** PostgreSQL
 - **Consuming API:** Faraday HTTP client library

-### Project Challenges
-- This was my first time consuming an API with so many endpoints, so writing tests for components that interact with external APIs was challenging due to potential changes in the API's response structure or availability.
-Mocking API responses effectively became crucial.
-- Creating the data model to accurately depict users, viewing parties, and their interconnections posed a challenge, particularly since we had to account for the future integration of movie objects and their roles within the API requests.

 ### My Achievements
 API Consumption:
 - Developed facades, services, and POROs to abstract the process of consuming the IMDb API.